juicedata/juicefs-csi-driver/docs/en/examples/dynamic-provisioning.md

 ## Prerequisite

+To create the CSI Driver Secret in Kubernetes, the required fields for the community version and the cloud service version are different, as follows:

+### community version

-Create secrets for CSI driver in Kubernetes (take Amazon S3 as an example):
+Take Amazon S3 as an example:

 ```sh
 kubectl -n default create secret generic juicefs-secret \